-It’s Jesus!
-Being Christ-like is the definition of godliness according to the Bible!
+Godliness is being Christ-like.
 Jesus showed us how to be pleasing to the Father, conformed to His will, and molded to His character.
 If you want to raise a godly child, you must model godliness in your life and in your parenting.

-Godly parenting is engaging your kids in a way that most accurately reflects the life and words of Jesus.
-To parent in a way that pleases God, you must seek, depend on, and pursue Christ.
-By living like Jesus in front of your kids you model godliness.
+Godly parenting means engaging your kids in a way that most accurately reflects the life and words of Jesus.
+To parent in a way that pleases God, you must seek, depend on, and live through Christ.

-It is this pattern of Christ that informs the godly parenting principles that follow.
-We’ll also examine scriptures directed at parents specifically.
+It is this pattern of Christ that informs the 7 godly parenting principles that follow.

 The first principle of godly or Christ-like parenting is inspired by one of the 10 commandments.
 The most important commandment according to Jesus is, “Love the Lord your God with all your heart, with all your soul, and with all your mind” (Matthew 22:37, HCSB).
 Or as God said it in Exodus 20:2-3, “I am the Lord your God, who brought you out of the land of Egypt, out of the place of slavery.
 Do not have other gods besides Me.”